Moremar/IT_tutorials/CyberSecurity/Linux/Linux.md

 Some useful packages to install are :
 - `apache2` : HTTPD Apache web server
+- `arp-scan` : host discovery tool on a local network using the ARP protocol
 - `busybox` : binary combining tiny versions of many common Unix utilities
 - `cmake` : cross-platform build system generator
 - `cmatrix` : infinite program simulating the display from the Matrix in the terminal